alexdevero/alex-devero-blog/__drafts__/draft--object-property-flags.md

 ## Conclusion: An overview of JavaScript Object property flags and descriptors

 Objects can be very useful when you need to store data.
-When you utilize Object property flags and descriptors they can help you do even more.
+When you use Object property flags and descriptors they can help you do even more.
 I hope that this tutorial helped you understand what Object property flags and descriptors are and how they work.
 And, most importantly, how to use them.

 [xyz-ihs snippet="thank-you-message"]